 Williams has identified its preferred location as a 52-acre tract located in Somerset County, N.J., approximately one mile south of the intersection State Highway 27 and County Route 518 in Franklin Township.
 The site is formally known as Alternative Site 3 (also known as Site B).

 The site was selected because it minimizes potential impacts to residential areas as well as to environmental resources, such as wetlands and waterbodies.
-The facility is being designed to be situated on less than 10 acres, with the majority of acreage left as a wooded buffer surrounding the station.
+The facility is being designed to be situated with the majority of acreage left as a wooded buffer surrounding the station.

 The criteria used to identify potential facility locations included proximity to the existing Transco pipeline, property availability, access to electric power, pipeline hydraulics, land use and land development, site terrain, water table and storm water management, and site accessibility.
 Williams also evaluates a number of environmental factors, including potential impacts to nearby residences.